“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 Stocks are riskier but generate higher returns than keeping your savings in bank accounts at low returns.

-According to Bankrate, the best annual percentage yields (APY) from less traditional online banks are increasing to the 3-3.50% range in November 2022, benefiting from the Fed hiking interest rates to bring down high inflation.
+According to Bankrate, the best annual percentage yields (APY) from less traditional online banks are increasing to 4-5% in September 2023, benefiting from the Fed hiking interest rates to bring down high inflation.
 Some banks may require a minimum balance and have monthly fees of up to $15.

 The younger you are, the more able you are to ride out the more significant risk found in stock investing, with the benefits of compounding effects.